-Michael A. Butt is the Chairman and Chief Executive Officer of Buttcon Limited.
-Mr. Butt has held executive positions in the construction industry over the last 40 years, has been a member of the Board since 1994, has been a member of the CGNC Committee since its formation in 2011 and was a member of the predecessor Human Resources and Compensation Committee ("HRC Committee").
 Joseph A. Carrabba is the former Chairman, President and Chief Executive Officer of Cliffs Natural Resources Inc. He has served in various leadership and executive positions in the mining industry for over 20 years.
+Susan Wolburgh Jenah served as the founding president and CEO of the Investment Industry Regulatory Organization of Canada and has years of experience serving on corporate and governing boards.
+She currently serves as a director of the Laurentian Bank of Canada, of NEO Exchange and of Aequitas Innovations, as well as a Public Governor of the U.S. Financial Industry Regulatory Authority (FINRA) and is ICD.D certified.
 Monica Sloan is the former Chief Executive Officer and Managing Director of Intervera Ltd. and has broad leadership experience.
-She also served as a director at Methanex Corporation from 2003 to 2016 and is ICD.D certified.
-Susan Wolburgh Jenah served as the founding president and CEO of the Investment Industry Regulatory Organization of Canada and has years of experience serving on corporate and governing boards.
-She currently serves as a director of the Laurentian Bank of Canada and is ICD.D certified.
-The Honourable Brian V. Tobin has been a member of the CGNC Committee since its formation and was a member of the predecessor HRC Committee commencing in June 2005.
-Mr. Tobin has held a number of senior executive and chair roles with other companies, is currently the Vice-Chairman of BMO Capital Markets, the Chair of New Flyer Industries Inc. and is ICD.D certified.
+She also served as a director at Methanex Corporation from 2003 to 2016, serving as Chair of the corporate governance and nominating committee from 2010 to 2015, and is ICD.D certified.
 As such, each member of the CGNC Committee has significant experience and expertise in executive compensation.